devopsdymyr/dspy/README.md

 - Examples use mock responses when API keys aren't available
 - All examples are runnable and testable
 - Each example includes clear comments explaining the problem

+## 🤝 Contributing

+Contributions are welcome!
+Feel free to:
+- Add more problem examples
+- Improve existing examples
+- Fix bugs or typos
+- Enhance documentation

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---